Lucinda Dunn

-Lucinda Dunn OAM (born 10 December 1973) is an Australian retired ballerina and current principle teacher at the Tanya Pearson Academy.
+Lucinda Dunn OAM (born 10 December 1973) is an Australian retired ballerina and current Principal Ballet Teacher with Dance North Academy and Ambassador of The Ballet Society.
+She was formerly Artistic Director at the Tanya Pearson Academy.

 Dunn was trained initially at Tanya Pearson Academy, before proceeding to train at the Royal Ballet School in London after winning a scholarship at the Prix De Lausanne in 1988, age 15.
 At the age of 17 Dunn signed a contract with the Australian Ballet Company in 1991.
 She stayed with the Australian Ballet throughout her entire career, being promoted to a principal dancer in 2002.
 Dunn is currently Australia’s longest-serving ballerina, after spending 25 years with the Australian Ballet, she performed her final role in April 2014.

-Dunn is currently pursuing her career as a mother of 2, teacher while also supporting a number of Australian dance institutions – including being the Artistic Director of the Tanya Pearson Classical Coaching Academy.

 Early life

 Dunn was born in Sydney, Australia on 10 December 1973.
 Her mother, who raised her and her brother single-handedly, was a previously a performer in West End Musicals in London.
 Dunn often refers to her mother’s career as inspiring her own.
 Dunn began training in various styles of dance from the age of four, including jazz, tap, ballet and contemporary – mainly after school.
 She describes her childhood as being “an idyllic, suburban, happy childhood.
 I had everything I could have possibly wanted or ever asked for.”